emacsmirror/better-defaults/README.md

 * Mouse yanking inserts at the point instead of the location of the click.

+* Ediff will not open a new frame.

 * Backups are stored inside `user-emacs-directory`.
 (Usually `~/.emacs.d`)

+* `M-z` (formerly `zap-to-char`) is replaced with the far more useful `zap-up-to-char`.

+* `require-final-newline` is set to avoid problems with crontabs, etc.

+* Ediff is set up to use the existing frame instead of creating a new one.

 ## Copyright

-Copyright © 2013 Phil Hagelberg and contributors
+Copyright © 2013-2014 Phil Hagelberg and contributors

 Licensed under the same license as Emacs (GPL v3 or later) unless otherwise specified.